 Toxicology is the branch of science which deals with the study of poisons, including their mechanism of action, adverse effects on the body and treatment of the various conditions produced by the poisons.

 These poisons can be from environment, industry, home or pharmacological substances.
 Branch of Toxicology is further divided into following branches-

-It is the branch of Toxicology which studies the toxic effects of various chemicals on the biological systems.
+1. Experimental Toxicology-It is the branch of Toxicology which studies the toxic effects of various chemicals on the biological systems.

-Clinical Toxicology involves the diagnosis and treatment of poisoning in human beings.
+2. Clinical Toxicology- Clinical Toxicology involves the diagnosis and treatment of poisoning in human beings.

-This is a new branch of Toxicology and deals with the identification and elimination of environmental poisons.
+3. Environmental Toxicology- This is a new branch of Toxicology and deals with the identification and elimination of environmental poisons.

 Poisons are unwanted substances which produce harmful effects on the body and sometimes can be fatal.
 Antidotes are the substances used to reverse the harmful effects of the poison.
 Antidotes act by either by preventing absorption or by inactivating or antagonizing the actions of poisons.

 General principles employed for the management of poisoning

 Toxicology provides the basic guidelines to treat both acute and severe poisoning.
 Here I am providing you these principles serial wise to for better understanding of the topic-

 The first step of the treatment is to identify the poisons.
 Cause of poison can be known from the relative of the patient or by the parent himself if he is conscious.
 This step helps in deciding the specific treatment to the poisoning.